9: …And the World Will Go On Without You

 N pulled back to look V in the eyes.
 “Well, my question wasn’t rhetorical.
 What do you think, V?”

-The genuine curiosity in his voice, earnestly wanting V’s input… she could say anything, and he’d consider it.
+The genuine curiosity in his voice, so earnestly wanting V’s input… she could say anything, and he’d consider it.

 She wanted to deflect; she’d always deflect.
 But… no, what was she thinking?
 Maybe she didn’t need to always keep her distance, but here?
 If N was coming to her for moral guidance?